a-nodi/CSED353/writeups/assn6.md

 Remaining Bugs:
     Potential bugs that randomly occur in first make remaining.
 Details are in the optional part.

-- Optional: I had unexpected difficulty with:
+- Optional: I had unexpected difficulty with: [describe]

 - Optional: I think you could make this lab better by: [describe]